Yehan20/comment-feed-solution/README.md

 - Recursion to Make Nested Comments

 ## Assumptions
-- Used Reddits Upvote  | Downvote mechanism
+- Used Reddits upvote  | downvote mechanism
-- You can only upvodte or Downvote once considering you are a user
+- You can only upvote or downvote once considering you are a user
-- Nested Comments would start collapsing once you reach 3 levels of comment
+- Nested comments are collapsed after 3 levels to improve readability.
-- Canceling Reply would trigger confirmaton Modal
+- Cancelling a reply triggers a **confirmation modal**.

 ## Extra Features
-- Toggle Between new Questions
+- Toggle Between new questions
-- Upvote , Down Vote main Questions Points
+- Upvote and downvote main questions Points
-- Mention User name when Replying
+- Mention User name when replying option

 ## Get started